Visitor Viewing Information

 Dec6:30 PM7:30 PM

-• You can BYO food and drinks – you’re welcome to use our BBQ, microwave or kettle.
-We tend to eat at dusk so we’re ready to go once it’s fully dark.
+• You can BYO food and drinks – you’re welcome to use our BBQ, microwave of kettle.
+We tend to eat something quick, such as sandwiches, at sunset so we’re ready to go once it’s fully dark.
+Alternatively, you can bring something like Subway or pizza from Beaudesert.

 • It’s dark enough to observe an hour after sunset (see table above).
 We usually go until 9 or 10 pm.
 You can leave any time.